 Low Cost Spay & Neuter Programs

 It is well-established that the only effective, humane way to manage feral cat colonies is through TNR (Trap, Neuter, Release), which proactively prevents more cats from being born through spaying and neutering.
 Please visit www.alleycat.org for information on why spaying and neutering (TNR - Trap, Neuter, Release) is the only effective, humane way to manage feral cats.

 To assist with the trapping of feral cats, CPAA loans Have-A-Heart kindness traps.
-There is a $25 refundable deposit per trap.
+There is a $40 refundable deposit per trap.
 To borrow traps, email email@example.com.
 For cats that cannot be trapped using Have-A-Heart traps, drop traps are available from Angel Pets at 717-921-2117.

 Animal Rescue - Low-cost spay/neuter program for cats in the York, PA area.
 Call 717-993-3232 or visit www.animalrescueinc.org.

 Friends of All Animals - Low-cost spay/neuter program for cats and dogs in Lebanon County and the surrounding areas.
 Call 717-272-6466 or send requests to Gloria at email@example.com.
 Information also available at www.friendsofallanimals.org.

 Helping Hands for Animals - Spay/neuter program for cats and dogs in Lancaster County.
 Call 717-687-7297 or send requests to P.O.
 Box 162, Lampeter, PA 17537.